LaviJ/Kickstarter-Analysis/README.md

-# Kickstarting with Excel (Module 1 - Challenge) : KickStarter
+# Kickstarting with Excel (Module 1 - Challenge) : Kickstarter

-## Overview of Project - KickStarter Data Analysis for Crowdfunding
+## Overview of Project - Kickstarter Data Analysis for Crowdfunding
 	Analyzing Data for Louise, an upcoming play writer, in order for her to create a crowdfunding campaign to help fund her play "Fever".

 ### Purpose -
 	The budget estimation for the play "Fever" by Louise is $10,000.
 In order to make the project campaign successful, we need to analyze the data that matches this criteria.
 Getting a better understanding of how projects related to the same category have been funded in the past.
 Understanding the key factors responsible for the success of the past projects will greatly help Louise to successfully launch her project.

 ## Analysis and Challenges
-In the excel file KickStarter_Challenge file, we have data available for various KickStarter campaigns across countries, different categories and the goal and pledged values.
+In the excel file Kickstarter_Challenge, we have data available for various Kickstarter campaigns across countries, different categories and the goal and pledged values.

-Hence will be using the above parameters to help Loiuse conclude as to what changes she needs to make to her campaign in order to make the campaign successful
+Hence will be using the above parameters to help Louise conclude as to what changes she needs to make to her campaign in order to make the campaign successful

 ### Deliverable 1 : Analysis of Outcomes Based on Launch Date -
 As Louise's play "Fever" has come close to its fundraising goal, we will be analyzing data of different campaigns fared in relation to their launch dates.